Fort Lauderdale DUI Refusal: Know Your Rights & Legal Consequences

 In Florida, more than 40% of DUI cases involve a refusal to submit to a lawful test requested by a law enforcement officer after an arrest.
 Depending on the circumstances, the officer can request a breath test, blood test or urine test.
 People have a lot of different reasons to refuse testing.
-For some people, they feel as if the law enforcement officer is being unfair and do not trust that the test will be administered fairly.
-For other people, they believe that not taking the test will help them resolve the accusations in a more favorable way.
+Some people feel the law enforcement officer is unfair and do not trust that the test will be administered fairly.
+For other people, they believe that not taking the test will help them resolve the accusations more favorably.

-The cons including a longer period for the administrative suspension (assuming the suspension is not invalidated during a formal review hearing that can be requested within 10 days of the arrest).
+The cons include a more extended period for the administrative suspension (assuming the suspension is not invalidated during a formal review hearing that can be requested within 10 days of the arrest).

 If you were arrested for driving under the influence (DUI) in Ft.
-Lauderdale or the surrounding areas of Broward County, FL, then contact an experienced DUI defense attorney at Meltzer & Bell, P.A..
-We represent clients on a variety of different types of DUI cases from a first offense to a felony charge for a repeat offense.
+Lauderdale or the surrounding areas of Broward County, FL, contact an experienced drunk driving defense lawyer at Meltzer & Bell.
+We represent clients on various types of DUI cases, from a first offense to a felony charge for a repeat offense.

-The criminal defense attorneys at Meltzer & Bell, P.A. represent clients in Broward County courts, including in Fort Lauderdale, Wilton Manors, Coconut Creek, Margate, Tamarac, Weston, Deerfield Beach, Sunrise, Plantation, Davie, Pompano Beach, Coral Springs, Hollywood, and Pembroke Pines.
+The criminal defense attorneys at Meltzer & Bell represent clients in Broward County courts, including in Fort Lauderdale, Wilton Manors, Coconut Creek, Margate, Tamarac, Weston, Deerfield Beach, Sunrise, Plantation, Davie, Pompano Beach, Coral Springs, Hollywood, and Pembroke Pines.

-If you drive on the roads in Florida or obtain a Florida driver’s license then you give your agree to submit to a lawfully requested breath test after a DUI arrest.
+If you drive on the roads in Florida or obtain a Florida driver’s license, you agree to submit to a lawfully requested breath test after a DUI arrest.
 To be lawfully arrested, the officer must have probable cause that you were driving under the influence or in actual physical control of a vehicle while under the influence of alcohol or a controlled substance.

 If you were arrested for driving under the influence of alcohol or drugs in Ft.
-Lauderdale or the surrounding areas of Broward County, then contact an experienced criminal defense attorney at Meltzer & Bell, P.A..
+Lauderdale or the surrounding areas of Broward County, contact an experienced criminal defense attorney at Meltzer & Bell.
 Our attorneys represent clients throughout South Florida from our offices in Ft.
 Lauderdale.
 We represent clients from a first DUI through a second or subsequent offense.
-We are experienced in resolving cases involving a number of aggravating factors such as a DUI with property damage, a child passenger under 18 years old, or a BAC of .15 or more.
+We are experienced in resolving cases involving several aggravating factors, such as a DUI with property damage, a child passenger under 18 years old, or a BAC of .15 or more.

 Our DUI defense attorneys represent men and women charged with both misdemeanor and felony offenses in the courtrooms in Broward County after a DUI arrest in Fort Lauderdale, Wilton Manors, Coconut Creek, Margate, Tamarac, Weston, Deerfield Beach, Sunrise, Plantation, Davie, Pompano Beach, Coral Springs, Hollywood, and Pembroke Pines.